- 30 High School Clubs You Can Start Now - November 17, 2017

 Testing Requirements for International Students

-If an international student does not go to high school in an English-speaking country or does not attend an English-speaking school, he/she will likely need to take a test to demonstrate his/her English proficiency to the US college admissions committees.
-The two most common English proficiency tests that US colleges accept are the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System).
+If an international student does not go to high school in an English-speaking country or does not attend an English-speaking school, he/she will likely need to take a test to demonstrate his/her English proficiency to U.S. college admissions committees.
+The two most common English proficiency tests that U.S. colleges accept are the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System).

 Different universities accept different tests, so you’ll need to check with the universities you are applying to in order to see which of the two tests you need to take.

-The entire test takes roughly four-and-a-half hours, including registration time.
+The entire test takes roughly 4 1/2 hours, including registration time.
 It tests one’s ability to understand the English language as it is heard, spoken, read, and written in a university classroom.
 There are four sections: reading, listening, speaking, and writing.
 Each section is structured and graded differently.